Student Experience Questionnaire (SEQ)

 • An international student module

-A full list of the items included in the SEQ for the 2024 survey is provided in Table 1 to Table 10.
+A full list of the items included in the SEQ is provided in Table 1 to Table 10.

 There were no changes to the SEQ items between 2023 and 2024 surveys.